 8 tablespoons granulated gelatin, 1/2 cup cold water, 2 cups sugar, 1/2 cup boiling water, 1 orange (rind and juice), 3 tablespoons lemon juice, nuts or shredded coconut or candied fruit — optional.

 Soften gelatin in cold water.
 Make a syrup of sugar and water; when boiling add gelatin; boil gently 35 minutes.
 Remove from heat.
 Add fruit juices; strain.
 Add candied fruit, nuts or shredded coconut.
 Pour into a pan moistened with cold water.

 When firm cut in squares using a knife dipped in hot water.
 Roll in confectioners' sugar or fine fruit sugar.

-Soak the gelatine in half the water for 3 hours.
+Soak the gelatin in half the water for 3 hours.
 Boil the sugar in remainder of the water for 5 minutes.
-Pour over the gelatine, add lemon juice and cochineal, and stir well.
+Pour over the gelatin, add lemon juice, and coloring, and stir well.

 "Hey!
 Don't buy off him!
 Come over here and let me rip you off."

 Thanks to these traditional Turkish Delight recipes you

 can make the delicious Middle East confection for your family to enjoy.
 Homemade

 Turkish Delight squares packaged in a decorative container make a great